 It was like a switch had been lit up and nothing ever looked the same again.
-I could see clearly through the entire bullshit of the world; the bullshit of others and the bullshit of myself.
+I could see clearly through the entire mask of the world; the mask of others and the mask of myself.
 The lies we tell each other and the lies we tell ourselves suddenly lit up and jumped out at me like flashing neon signs for the world to see and I knew life wouldn’t be the same again.
 At first it was interesting and I often chuckled at myself as I observed the absurdities that fell from my own lips, as I struggled to find what was my own truth.
 The really dodgy bullshit salesman in me needed to go and I slowly peeled myself out of the costume and allowed it to drop to the floor, free from the suffocation it was causing.

 I hung my society dance shoes up for good and put on a new set of white feather wings, they took a while to fit.

-Conversations from friends now became loudspeaker bollocks alerts and I could clearly see that they also had no idea of the lies they were living and breathing.
+Conversations from friends now became loudspeaker lie alerts and I could clearly see that they also had no idea of the lies they were living and breathing.
 I just couldn’t understand that they couldn’t see it and hear it, for me it got louder and louder.
-Why was no one talking about the huge pile of neon pink bullshit that was in the room!
+Why was no one talking about the huge pile of neon pink crap that was in the room!
 The whole web of society just looked false, somewhat made up, and most certainly it never made any sense any longer.
 Why can’t anyone see that the government lies, why can’t people on the news and TV realise it’s all programmed crap and why wasn’t anyone in authority doing anything about the state of our country, why, why, why.

 I soon came to the conclusion that living in the lies was easier than the changes the truth required people to make.
 The world was scared and full of fear.
 It’s what controlled us and kept us caged in our lies and half-truths.
 I soon gasped at the enormity of the changes I too would now have to make so I could live with my newfound truths and it was like I just couldn’t dance to the tune of the material media boogie.